 Stranger Things will return to Netflix for a fourth season.
 Eventually…

 Stranger Things season 4 is officially happening!
-This past summer, Netflix signed series creators the Duffer brothers up to a nine-figure deal that includes making sure we’ll revisit Dustin, Mike et al. We’ll see them leave Hawkins and go …well, elsewhere.
+Last summer, Netflix signed series creators the Duffer brothers up to a nine-figure deal that includes making sure we’ll revisit Dustin, Mike et al. We’ll see them leave Hawkins and go …well, elsewhere.
 It’s not clear exactly where yet, but certainly they’ll stray outside of Hawkins when the hit series returns to the streaming service, as revealed previously in the show’s renewal announcement.

 The writers of season 4 have confirmed that the first episode is called “The Hellfire Club” and posted a picture of its script: